untoldengine/UntoldEngine/README.md

 The Untold Engine is a game engine designed to be integrated into your game projects.
 It is distributed as a Swift Package using Swift Package Manager (SPM) for easy integration and maintenance.

+There are two primary ways to use the engine:

 - Running the Engine Standalone – Ideal for contributors and developers who want to explore, modify, or contribute to the engine itself.
 This mode allows you to test the engine independently using its built-in demo assets and functionalities.
 - Integrating the Engine into Your Game Project – Perfect for game developers who want to build a game using the engine.
 This requires adding the engine as a Swift Package Dependency in a game project.